 To apply for an critical services permit, please complete the online application form.

-Once we have received your application, we will contact you within 5 working days to let you know if your permit has been approved and how to pay for it.
+We will contact you within 5 working days of receiving your application to let you know if your permit has been approved.

 Online: Account2Account or credit card